danyi211/timber-docker/README.md

 ```
 git clone https://github.com/ammitra/timber-docker.git
 docker run --network=host -it ammitra/timber-docker:latest
+source setup.sh
 ```
-At this point, you'll be inside the interactive container and you can just run `source setup.sh` and begin using TIMBER.
+At this point, you'll be inside the container and ready to use TIMBER!

 ## Longer Instructions